 The number of pages reserved or used in paging space is 1083.
-The number of pages allocated in the virtual space is 5823.
+The number of pages allocated in the virtual space is 16304.

-The user steve has the the right to use large page segment.
-Among the pages used by the user steve, there are 2 of them that pertain to the large page pool.
-The large page size is 16MB.
+Among the pages used by the user steve, there are 2 of them that pertain to the 16MB page pool.